Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 I see that you’ve also recorded a disc, you’ve organised a festival Nordlyd, you already begin to champion new music, also as part of your family — like your recent performance Ekstasis at the Helsinki Festival-2021 combining works of Saariaho and Barriere.
 Do you think that these activities would be enhanced and continued in future?

-I hope that these activities will continue because they are a part of who I am, and I think this fact of doing different things and having interest for different aspects is a very important part of my identity.
+I hope that these activities will continue because they are a part of who I am, and I think this fact of doing different things and having different interests is a very important part of my identity.
 I certainly hope it can flourish and continue to develop.
-The festival Nordlyd especially is something that I really want to develop because its main purpose is to create and explore and experiment with concert forms and concert programming and concert setting, and also maybe sharing music with different audiences, so in that sense I would certainly hope that’s something I can continue to do and develop.
+The festival (Nordlyd) especially is something that I want to develop because its main purpose is to create, explore and experiment with concert forms and concert programming, as well as concert setting and also maybe sharing music with different audiences; all these are issues that define me as a musician so I certainly hope that’s something I can continue to do and develop, as well as bring to symphonic concerts.

 What’s your perception of the influence of the pandemic on music?
 What has been changing through this very unusual, maybe unprecedented time in the music history?
 Are we getting into a ‘new normal’ or returning to ‘old normal’ perhaps?